caltemose/indent-fixer/README.md

 This isn't exhaustive or perfect but suits my immediate needs.
 Edit either the ignore array (`defaultIgnores`) or the allow mimes array (`allowTypes`) in the `converter.js` file if you want to make adjustments to what files are and are not converted.

+## Working Directories

+The `originals` directory in this repo is not needed for functionality - it contains test folders I use when working on the code to make sure that conversion happens properly.
+Ultimately I'll delete it but for now you're stuck with it. 😉

 ## Disclaimer

 **This is by no means production quality** but it gets the job done for me.
 It is quasi-bulletproof but not as bulletproof as it could be.